 Do They Have Active Social Media?

-Legitimate providers have Facebook pages, Twitter accounts and other social media pages.
+Legitimate providers have Facebook pages, Twitter accounts, and other social media pages.

-Pro-tip: Check how old the their social media is.
+Pro-tip: Check how old their social media is.
 If they were launched in the past few months, then it’s probably best to avoid that particular provider.

 Do They Have a Dedicated Mobile App?

 Developing a good app for iOS and Android takes both time and money.
-Any legitimate service will have a dedicated app for Windows, Mac, Android and iOS at the very least.
+Any legitimate service will have a dedicated app for Windows, Mac, Android, and iOS at the very least.

 Not having a dedicated app is a huge red flag.